ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/mclennan/Vesuvio-homing-sequence.md

 ## Homing left and right foils

 Do not home in ibex
-Drive the foil with mclennan front panel to appropriate limit (upper limit for left foil, lower limit for right foil).
+Drive the foil with Mclennan front panel to appropriate limit (upper limit for left foil, lower limit for right foil).
 Goto the motor details page in ibex

 -	Check the led is red next to the appropriate limit to indicate it is on the limit switch